Darxo/Hardened/README.md

 - Corpses of resurrecting Zombies and Humans now emit a slight purple particle effect
 - Fleeing surrounded hostile characters now take 100% more hitpoint damage, after the player has won but chooses to "Run them down"
 - When a Brother dies (without getting struck down), a black skull will raise from his corpse
+- Change mouse wheel zoom speed during combat to 0.1 (down from 0.3)
-- Add Setting to control the zoom speed during combat to allow for more granular zooming
+- Add Setting to control the mouse wheel zoom speed during combat
 - Loot that is not equippable in battle no longer appears on the ground (e.g. Beast Trophies/Ingredients)
 - Add tooltip for the duration of tile effects (smoke, flames, miasma)
 - Hovering over the tile of a any corpse will now differentiate whether they were *struck down* (= survived with a permanent injury) or *slain* (died permanently)